ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/general-info.markdown

       * Data can be filtered and modified with transformation scripts
   * [SQL ETL](../../../../server/ongoing-tasks/etl/sql)
       * Write the database data to a relational database
-      * Data can be mutated with transformation scripts
+      * Data can be filtered and modified with transformation scripts
   * [OLAP ETL](../../../../server/ongoing-tasks/etl/olap)
       * Convert database data to the _Parquet_ file format for the purpose of OLAP
-      * Data can be mutated with transformation scripts
+      * Data can be filtered and modified with transformation scripts
   * [Backup](../../../../studio/database/tasks/backup-task)
       * Schedule a backup or a snapshot of the database at a specified point in time
   * [Subscription](../../../../client-api/data-subscriptions/what-are-data-subscriptions)
       * Sending batches of documents that match a pre-defined query for processing on a client
-      * Data can be mutated with transformation scripts
+      * Data can be filtered and modified with transformation scripts

 * In this page:
   * [Ongoing Tasks - View](../../../../studio/database/tasks/ongoing-tasks/general-info#ongoing-tasks---view)